 For women over the age of 40, getting a yearly screening mammogram is an essential part of maintaining their breast health.
-While most mammograms are normal, occasionally a second screening will need to be performed.
+While most mammograms are normal, occasionally additional imaging will need to be performed.
 Getting a call from your physician asking you to come back in for additional tests can be nerve-racking for any issue, but especially so when it might be breast cancer.

 All mammography units at Roswell Park are equipped to perform 3D screening mammography, with all mammograms being reviewed by physicians specializing in breast imaging.